-4 Introduction
+3 Introduction

-4.1 Background
+3.1 Background

 Current California policies, new State renewable energy goals, and penetration of new end use technologies add complexity to future grid needs.
-A key example of such challenges is the California Independent System Operator (CAISO) is experiencing steep ramps during winter and spring with California's current Renewable Portfolio Standard (RPS) mandate of 33%.
+A key example of such challenges is the California Independent System Operator (CAISO) is experiencing steep ramps during winter and spring with California's current Renewable Portfolio Standard (RPS) mandate of 60% by 2030 and 100% carbon-free generation resources by 2045.

 There has been much written about the changing net load curve, where the "net load" is the total system load minus the renewable generation.
 This change from the conventional mid-day peak, due in large part to the increased penetration of renewables, dramatically impacts the system operational needs.
 This is often referred to as the "duck curve"; however, as PG&E has noted in previous presentations, "there are more than ducks in the zoo."
-Figure 3: Many animals in the zoo shows this emerging reality with estimated net load curves for specific days in 2022.
+Figure 2 shows this emerging reality with estimated net load curves for specific days in 2022.